nickfargo/state/_includes/content/api/state/attributes.md

 Adding `immutable` makes a state **strongly immutable**, whereupon immutability is permanent and absolute: `immutable` contradicts and overrules `mutable`, and implies `finite`, irrespective of whether any of the attributes are literal or inherited.

-The `immutable` attribute is inherited from both superstates and protostates, and has top precedence over [`mutable`](#state--attributes--mutable) and [`finite`](#state--attributes--finite).

-An inheriting owner object may still extend the state implementation of its prototype with states that are new or extend protostates, but any of these that inherit from an `immutable` state will also bear the `immutable` attribute themselves.

 {% highlight javascript %}
 {% include examples/api/state/attributes--immutable.js %}
 {% endhighlight %}